SubstrateLabs/brocc/README.md

 ### Website

-The web component of Brocc is intentionally minimal (following our Local-first [principle](<(/?tab=readme-ov-file#principles)>).
+The web component of Brocc is intentionally minimal.
 We only redirect to the web app for authentication and collaboration features.
 AI model requests never pass through the web app.

 - [Neon Postgres](https://neon.tech/docs/introduction): We store as little as possible in Postgres.
 What we do store: users, API keys, and collaboration settings.
 - Cloudflare [R2](https://developers.cloudflare.com/r2): Free egress, cheaper than alternatives.
 We use it to store published data.